xyg-coder/DeployPlatform/deploySystem2/development_plan.md

     * Delete log at firstly to make the log in time: finish
     * Fix stdin bug: add quote in the stdin, finish
     * Add cpp and python function, finish
+    * change the script to use printf instead of echo, finish

 * Front end
     * List page